zhenry9/ullr/README.md

 The source code is always available at [https://github.com/zhenry9/dweet2ser](https://github.com/zhenry9/dweet2ser).

 ## Configuration
-Modify `config.ini` to suit your needs, or configure interactively.
+Modify `config.ini` to suit your needs, or configure interactively using the prompts in the software.
+Some example configurations can be seen at https://github.com/zhenry9/dweet2ser/example-configs.

 ## Usage

 dweet2ser borrows terminology from the original RS232 protocol.
-"DCE" stands for Device Communication Equipment.
-These are devices like sensors or synchronized timers.
-"DTE" stands for Device Terminal Equipment.
-These are computers, or software instances. dweet2ser facilitates the connection of DCE devices to DTE devices using dweet.io and local serial ports.
+"DCE" stands for Data Circuit-terminating Equipment.
+These are the serial devices themselves, such as sensors or synchronized timers.
+"DTE" stands for Data Terminal Equipment.
+These are the computers, or software instances that the DCE devices connect to. dweet2ser facilitates the connection of DCE devices to DTE devices using dweet.io and local serial ports.
 Every message received from a DCE device is written to every DTE device, and every message received from a DTE device is written to every DCE device. dweet2ser allows for connecting an arbitrary number of devices, either local or remote.
 In this way it is possible to connect one DCE device to many computers, or many DCE devices to one serial port.

+dweet2ser needs to be running and individually configured on all DTE and DCE devices that are part of the connection.

 ### Default
 `dweet2ser`